 The best way to find errors like these on your own site is to use an automated tool.
 We highly recommend SEOmoz and HubSpot's free Marketing Grader, and you can verify that your fixes are working by registering for Google Webmaster Tools.
 Be sure to enable email notifications so that you get alerts on any Googlebot crawler errors.

 These technical tips and tricks are easy wins that everyone should take advantage of.
-There's no reason a silly technical error should kill off your search engine traffic because it takes practically no time to fix.
+There's no reason a silly technical error should kill off your search engine traffic or boost your conversion rate because it takes practically no time to fix.

 With all the small technical errors fixed, it's time to focus on the hard part of SEO.

 The key question is "When people want my product, what keywords do they search for?"
+Finding the answer to this question requires keyword research.
 For example, you might operate a Bitcoin exchange and target a phrase like "bitcoin exchange," but instead people actually search for "convert bitcoins to USD".
 A key part of improving your search rankings is to write copy and content that addresses searchers in their frame of mind.

 In the bigger picture, 20% of searches are for short, 1 or 2-word keywords (the "fat head")… but 70% of searches are for a massive variety of keywords that have 3 or more words in them, like "convert bitcoins to USD".
 This is called the "long tail".

-In order to rank highly for long tail keywords, you need to write copy with keywords that people actually search for.
+In order to rank highly for long tail keywords, you need to write copy with keywords that people actually search for (and make sure the keywords are in the title tag and headers as well).
 Too often, people interpret this narrowly and create a spammy mess.
 Check out the footer of Kayak.com for an example:

-Instead of cloning the Kayak footer, write content using the keywords that are useful to your users.
+Instead of cloning the Kayak footer, keep the user experience in mind and write content using the keywords that are useful to your users.
 One strategy for doing this is called "bunting", like in baseball.
 A "bunt" is a blog article or landing page written to match a specific long-tail keyword.

 For example, you could write a blog article called "Convert Bitcoin to USD" and explain how that works, showcasing your Bitcoin exchange.
 The goal of the content is to write something interesting to the people searching for it, and repeat the keyword enough, in context, that search engines decide it's a good match.